Azure/azure-sdk-for-java/sdk/communication/azure-communication-phonenumbers/README.md

 # Azure Communication Phone Numbers client library for Java

-The phone numbers package provides capabilities for Phone Number Management.
+The phone numbers package provides capabilities for phone number management.

 Acquired phone numbers can come with many capabilities, depending on the country, number type and phone plan.
-Examples of capabilities are SMS inbound and outbound usage, PSTN inbound and outbound usage.
+Examples of capabilities are SMS inbound and outbound usage, calling inbound and outbound usage.
 Phone numbers can also be assigned to a bot via a webhook URL.

 [Source code][source] | [Package (Maven)][package] | [API reference documentation][api_documentation]
 | [Product documentation][product_docs]